GrandSuccess87/TriviaGame/README.md

 Languages used: HTML5, CSS3, Javascript

-Click Start to begin the trivia.
+Click Start to begin the trivia game.

 You have 30 seconds to answer each question and a counter will be displayed to show how much time is remaining.